 So many project ideas were popping into my head.
 I’d finally have my skull glass.
 I could print a T-Rex for my dinosaur-obsessed kid!
 A series of the previously mentioned dick/dinosaur hybrids to hide around the house and see how long it would take for my partner to find them (and, subsequently, launch at my head.)

 Yeah, it never worked.
 I threw one last hissy fit Kev’s way, and he agreed it was time to call it quits, so here we are.

 These issues aren’t a case of me being technologically incapable.
 I can troubleshoot with the best of them (replacing Galaxy S20 charging ports notwithstanding.)
 At one point, I plunged into the sickening depths of Reddit to try and find advice.
 There are several threads criticizing build quality.
 Print quality.
 Even Voxelab’s own internal QA.

 There were absolutely zero complaints about their customer service – and I genuinely can’t imagine why there would be; they were fantastically helpful – but it’s frustrating that getting in touch with them is such a common issue in the first place.

 Voxelab Aquila X2 – The final verdict

-The Voxelab Aquila X2 is pegged as an entry-level device, and to its credit, the quality of the parts used gives it a much more expensive feel.
+The Anycubic Voxelab Aquila X2 is pegged as an entry-level device, and to its credit, the quality of the parts used gives it a much more expensive feel, unlike the Anycubic Vyper.
 Where it falls down is in the difficulty of actually printing on a consistent basis.
 It’s incredibly disheartening, especially because I’ve wanted a 3D printer for years.